 At Mount Pisgah Arboretum, we believe that the more people are inspired to learn about and engage with the natural world, the more they will value and preserve it for future generations.
 We’ve been teaching people about nature since 1973.
 Each year, people of all ages discover the wonders of Southern Willamette Valley ecology on our guided nature walks and at our workshops, on our school field trips and at our annual Wildflower & Music Festival and Mushroom Festival.
-Learn more about OUR HISTORY.
+Learn more about our history.

-The Arboretum is a nonprofit organization that relies on community support from hundreds of volunteers and members to maintain a 209-acre nature facility at the heart of the 2200-acre Howard Buford Recreation Area.
+The Arboretum is a nonprofit organization that relies on community support from hundreds of volunteers and over 1500 members to maintain a 209-acre nature facility at the heart of the 2200-acre Howard Buford Recreation Area.
 We lease these 209 acres from Lane County.
 The largest portion of our funding comes from individual donations and memberships.

 Mount Pisgah Arboretum is located on the traditional homelands of the Kalapuya people.
 The Kalapuya people were forcibly dispossessed of their homeland and moved to reservations in western Oregon by the United States government following treaties in the 1850’s.
 Today the Kalapuya people are largely citizens of the Confederated Tribes of Grand Ronde and the Confederated Tribes of Siletz Indians.
 We acknowledge that the Arboretum is on occupied lands, and express our respect for the Kalapuya.
 We humbly honor their past, present, and future, and are committed to finding meaningful ways to recognize their enduring legacy in the region.